 SAC Structure & Activities

-- SAC will consist of two staff members elected from each of the ten locations on campus known as "circles" comprising a total of 20 voting representatives.
-All circles should be roughly equivalent in size in terms of the number of staff in each circle; occasional review and reconstitution of the circles will be undertaken to insure that no circle is unreasonably large or small.
+- SAC will consist of staff members elected, or volunteer, from each of the locations on campus known as "circles".
+All circles should be roughly equivalent in size in terms of the number of staff in each circle; occasional review and reconstitution of the circles will be undertaken to ensure no circle is unreasonably large or small.

-- Representatives will be elected on a rotating basis to serve a three-year term.
-Representatives are eligible to serve two consecutive three-year terms.
+- Members will be elected, or may volunteer, on a rotating basis to serve a three year term.
+Members are eligible to serve two consecutive three-year terms.
 If there are no volunteers, the membership opportunity will be filled through an "open call" process to all staff.

 - SAC will meet at least three times in the fall semester and at least three times in the spring semester, but may meet more often if warranted.

 - At the first meeting of each academic year, the elected members will select a moderator and a secretary (or secretarial committee).

 Duties of SAC moderator include: